RafaTorices/Vagrant-Devops/Readme.md

 - **GCloud CLI**: Command line tool for Google Cloud Platform
 - **Azure CLI**: Command line tool for Microsoft Azure
 - **Kind**: Tool for running local Kubernetes clusters using Docker container “nodes”
-- **K9s**: Terminal-based UI to interact with your Kubernetes clusters
 - **kops**: Tool to create, destroy, upgrade and maintain production-grade, highly available, Kubernetes clusters from the command line
 - **krew**: Package manager for kubectl plugins, to extend kubectl's functionality:
   - **kubectx**: Tool to switch between clusters and namespaces